 When ice cubes are formed, the sensor present in the evaporator triggers a valve which signals the compressor to restrict inducing the heated gas inside the condenser and instead bypass it to another valve.
 The hot gas then cycles off from the evaporator without cooling off, and it allows to heat up quickly, and this loosens the ice from the trays without really melting it.
 From the trays, the ice is collected into an ice basket from where the ice is received by the user manually or automatically.
 Once this entire process is completed, it starts all over again.
 Thus, this is how the commercial ice makers work.

 Generally, a commercial ice machine has a longevity of 4 to 5 years, but it totally depends upon the water quality, usage, and preventative maintenance regime.
 There are many companies who are using a machine for more than 10 years and is absolutely in good running condition.
 However, weather can be a valid cause of ice-machine damage in a few areas.
 But if the equipment is serviced on a regular basis, operated and maintained in accordance as per manufacturers guide book, then the life expectancy can be increased from 5 to 10 years.

 There are several basic things to do to maintain a commercial ice machine.
-If you ignore or overlook some small key pointer, it can be a bigger problem which can affect ice production.
+If you ignore or overlook some small key pointer, it can be a bigger problem that can affect ice production.

-- Clean your ice machine properly once in every 6 months.
+- Clean your ice machine properly once in every six months.